lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 ---
 name: Issue
 about: Click the link to create a new issue for the simulation user interface https://github.com/lzim/teampsd/issues/new.
-title: Edit the details to create a report that will help us improve the sim UI.
+title: Edit the details to create a report that will help us improve.
-projects: 'Bug Kanban'
 ---
+**BEFORE FILLING OUT THIS TEMPLATE, PLEASE ASSIGN THIS ISSUE TO THE BUG KANBAN UNDER PROJECTS (YES, EVEN IF IT IS A FEATURE.
+ALL ISSUES START IN THE BUG KANBAN FOR TRIAGE). --------------------->**

 **Describe the opportunity**
-A clear and concise description of the opportunity.
+A clear and concise description of the opportunity for improvement.

 **READ THIS FIRST**
 - _A bug is a developed feature that has been working, that is no longer working._